Davis Phinney – Founder, Board Vice-Chair

 Connie Carpenter Phinney

-Stephen Chase is a Director at Lazard Frères, where he advises private equity real estate managers in fund formation and institutional capital markets.
-He works closely with foundations, endowments, pension funds, and family offices in assessing portfolio needs and possible investments in private funds.
-Prior to Lazard, Stephen worked for over ten years in institutional equity sales in New York and Minneapolis.
+Stephen Chase is a Managing Director at PCCP, LLC., a private equity real estate firm.
+He is responsible for global investor relations and capital formation.
+Prior to PCCP, he worked at Lazard Frères, where he advised private equity real estate managers in fund formation and institutional capital markets.
 He received a BA from Yale University, and resides in Connecticut with his wife and three daughters.
-He was introduced to the Parkinson’s world when his father was diagnosed with the disease more than ten years ago and has seen firsthand how an active lifestyle, a devoted caregiver, and a healthy dose of babysitting can mitigate the symptoms of Parkinson’s.
-Stephen is a lover of all things outdoors and an avid skier, cyclist, and soccer coach.
+He was introduced to the Parkinson’s world when his father was diagnosed with the disease fifteen years ago and has seen firsthand how an active lifestyle, a devoted caregiver, a commitment to living well, and ten grandchildren can mitigate the symptoms of Parkinson’s.
+Stephen is a lover of all things outdoors and easily inspired by the many victories, small and large, that he sees from those with PD.

 Anders Hyde – Secretary

-Anders Hyde is an analyst with BENTEK Energy, specializing in western U.S. energy markets.
-As the lead analyst for the West Coast region, he advises BENTEK’s wide array of clients on market fundamentals and has been retained for numerous speaking and consulting engagements.
-Prior to joining BENTEK, he worked as a commodities analyst with Lehman Brothers in New York.
+Anders Hyde is senior energy analyst at Shell Trading based in Calgary, AB.
+In this role, he provides western U.S. and Canadian energy market analysis to the trading desk in support of Shell’s various businesses.
+His previous experience in the energy industry includes positions as a management consultant at PA Consulting, and as the lead western U.S. analyst at Bentek Energy, both based in Denver.
+Prior to that, he spent several years as a commodities analyst with Lehman Brothers in New York.
 Anders holds a bachelor’s degree in Languages from Dartmouth College.
-His involvement with the Parkinson’s community began after his father’s diagnosis led him and his family on a search for information and resources that could help them navigate the challenges that come with PD.
-This journey ultimately led him to the Davis Phinney Foundation, and he is excited to serve the Foundation given the important and inspiring role it has played for his own family.
-In addition to his involvement with the Davis Phinney Foundation, Anders has twice run the New York Marathon for the Michael J. Fox Foundation and, along with his father, climbed Mt.
-Washington with The Army of Change.
+His involvement with the Parkinson’s community began after his father’s diagnosis led him and his family on a search for information and resources.
+This journey ultimately led to the Davis Phinney Foundation, and he is thrilled that he now has the opportunity to help share the Foundation’s mission of inspiration and information with others.
+In addition to his work with the DPF, Anders has twice run the New York Marathon for the Michael J. Fox Foundation and looks forward to the ski days with his dad each winter.

 Glen Sibley is President of Fleisher Smyth Brokaw, a real estate development firm headquartered in Denver.
 His background includes experience in commercial real estate development, acquisition and finance.
-He founded and remains Managing Principal of Confluence Partners, an environmental insurance firm.
+He founded Confluence Partners, an environmental insurance firm.
 Glen was diagnosed with Parkinson’s disease in 2006 and met Davis Phinney in 2009.
 He lives the Foundation’s mission every day by continuing to ski, play tennis, fly fish and ride his bicycle.
-Currently, he also serves as a Director of Denver Civic Ventures.
-Formerly, he served as a director of Colorado Public Radio, The Greater Denver Corporation, the Denver (Olympic) Games Committee, Denver’s World Trade Center, as President of the Historic Paramount Foundation and Chair of the Urban Mixed Use Development Council/Urban Land Institute.
-Glen holds an MBA (University of Denver) and degrees in Business/Economics (University of Puget Sound).
+Currently, he also serves as a Director of the Porter Hospital Foundation.
+Formerly, he served as a director of Colorado Public Radio, The Greater Denver Corporation, the Denver (Olympic) Games Committee, founding Co-Chairman of Denver’s World Trade Center, as President of the Historic Paramount Foundation and Chair of the Urban Mixed Use Development Council/Urban Land Institute.
+Glen holds an MBA (University of Denver) and degrees in Business and Economics (University of Puget Sound).

 Jonathan Thorne – Treasurer